Moosa-24/MODULE_2_MOOAKO310_fto2401_GroupA_MoosaAkoodie_JSF04/README.md

 Sorting: Sort products by price (lowest to highest or highest to lowest).
 Loading States: Visual loading indicators while data is being fetched.
 Persistence: Your filters and sorting settings persist even when navigating between product details and the main grid.
+Users(logging in): Log in and have your changes(such as favorites,etc) saved in local storage Comparison List: Add items to compare things such as prices, category and more Shopping List: Add items to a shopping list for Checkout - checkout not implemented yet

 # Getting Started
 Clone the Repo: